jsoref/ceph/doc/dev/developer_guide/basic-workflow.rst

 Using a browser extension to auto-fill the merge  message
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-If you use a browser for merging Github PRs, the easiest way to fill in the merge message is with the `"Ceph Github Helper Extension"
+If you use a browser for merging GitHub PRs, the easiest way to fill in the merge message is with the `"Ceph GitHub Helper Extension"
 <https://github.com/tspmelo/ceph-github-helper>`_ (available for `Chrome
 <https://chrome.google.com/webstore/detail/ceph-github-helper/ikpfebikkeabmdnccbimlomheocpgkmn>`_
 and `Firefox <https://addons.mozilla.org/en-US/firefox/addon/ceph-github-helper/>`_).

-After enabling this extension, if you go to a Github PR page, a vertical helper will be displayed at the top-right corner.
+After enabling this extension, if you go to a GitHub PR page, a vertical helper will be displayed at the top-right corner.
 If you click on the user silhouette button the merge message input will be automatically populated.